Skip to content

 8.1.1 Transparent: Through its External Privacy Policy Azets ensures that no personal data are collected from a data subject without the information required by Article 13 of the GDPR being communicated to the data subject at the time the personal data is collected.
 Where personal data have not been collected direct from the data subject Azets ensures that the information required by Article 14 GDPR is communicated to them in a timely manner and within one month at the latest.

 8.1.2 Azets publishes an External Privacy Policy that explains to customers and other external stakeholders the personal data about them that is processed by the organisation and the lawful basis for processing that personal data.
-It ensures that the information communicated to data subjects is concise, easily accessible and easy to understand, that clear and plain language is used and that, where appropriate, visualisation is used.
+It ensures that the information communicated to data subjects is concise, easily accessible and easy to understand, that clear and plain language is used.
 This policy is reviewed by the Internal Legal Counsel before it is published.

 8.1.3 The External Privacy Policy also ensures that where personal data are collected direct from data subjects, transparency information is provided to them in the same way.
 Where the data processed is sensitive or the intended use is unexpected or shall have a significant effect on them or be shared in ways they would not normally expect, the transparency information shall be actively brought to their attention.